 Try not to overuse them on certain platforms, as your posts will come across as quite spammy and people will start to gain a negative view of your brand.
 For Twitter, Facebook and Linkedin, it’s recommended to use between 1 to 5 per post.
 On Instagram, you should be aiming to use the full 30 that you’re allowed.

 Your social media plan shouldn’t stay the same.
 There will always be ways you can improve and adapt your current strategy and output to best suit your goals.

-You can do see how successful your current social media campaign by using the inbuilt analytics report on Twitter, Facebook and Instagram.
+You can see how successful your current social media campaign is by using the inbuilt analytics report on Twitter, Facebook and Instagram.
 You’ll get access to a wide range of data that you can use to try and produce optimal social media content.
 This includes the best times to engage with your audience, most commented posts and follower growth.

 We hope that you’ve found this article informative.
 Integrating SMO (social media optimisation) into your marketing efforts can be rewarding when done well.

-If you’re looking to supplement your marketing efforts with an effective social media optimisation, get in touch with us today at Be My Social to see how we can help!
+If you’re looking to supplement your marketing efforts with effective social media optimisation, get in touch with us today at Be My Social to see how we can help!
 Our team of experts are sure to provide you with the services and experience you need.